joeunyook/TMI_Reddit_Content_moderation/Week5(Nov 11)/README.md

 #

 If you have any questions or concerns, please reach out on our Discord channel.
-Don’t feel pressured by these tasks; I understand that both implementation and research can take time without immediate visible results.
-My priority is your thoughts on the project’s direction and any advice or feedback you can provide, rather than visible work alone.
+Don’t feel pressured by these tasks; I know  both implementation and research can take time withoutvisible progress.
+I am looking forward to hearing thoughts on the project’s direction and any advice or feedback you can provide, rather than visible work alone.